 (a) If an applicant submits an application, the Committee processes it, and the applicant withdraws the application, the applicant forfeits the application and examination fees.

-(b) If an applicant is denied permission to take the licensure examination, his/her fee will be returned minus the application fee.
+(b) If an applicant is denied permission to take the licensure examination, his or her fee will be returned minus the application fee.

 (c) If an applicant submits an application which is deemed lapsed, the applicant forfeits the application and examination fees.